01 of 09

-Take the berries, remove any bits of stem that got into the bowl (within reason), and place them in a large colander.
+Remove any bits of stem that got into the bowl, and place them in a large colander.
 Rinse well with plenty of cold running water and drain.
-Place them into a container that you can tip into your tincture jar easily.

 Pack the Jar With Elderberries

-Take the washed elderberries and put them into a clean, dry mason jar.
-Fill the jar loosely with the berries up to about one inch from the neck of the jar.Continue to 6 of 8 below.
+Spoon or pour the washed elderberries into a clean, dry mason jar.
+Fill the jar loosely with the berries up to about one inch from the neck of the jar.Continue to 7 of 9 below.

 Pour Vodka Over the Berries

-Take your 100-proof vodka or spirit of choice and pour it over the berries, covering them and adding about an inch of vodka over the top of the berries.
-Fill the jar almost to the brim with vodka.Continue to 7 of 8 below.
+Pour 100-proof vodka or spirit of choice over the berries, covering them completely.
+Fill the jar almost to the brim with alcohol.Continue to 8 of 9 below.

 Label Your Tincture